-- a. at least 30 hours of college credit courses and a "C-" or better in each lower and upper division major or minor course attempted - b. a cumulative grade point average of at least 2.75 on all college work completed - a final grade of "C-" or better in EN 101, EN 102, CM 130, ED 101 and ED 200 or equivalent - d. a final grade of "C-" or better in the mathematics Liberal Arts Core course(s) required for each program (see programs for specific courses that fulfill this requirement) - e. a passing score on the GACE Program Admission Assessment, or a composite score of 1000 on the critical reading and math sections of the SAT, or a combined score of 43 on the math and English sections of the ACT, or a composite score of 1030 on the quantitative and verbal sections of the GRE - f. a recommendation of academic ability by a noneducation Emmanuel College faculty member c. a recommendation regarding teaching potential from a faculty member in the School of Education
+- a. at least 30 hours of college credit courses and a "C-" or better in each lower and upper division major or minor course attempted - b. a cumulative grade point average of at least 2.75 on all college work completed - c. a final grade of "C-" or better in EN 101, EN 102, CM 130, ED 101 and ED 200 or equivalent courses - d. a final grade of "C-" or better in the mathematics Liberal Arts Core course(s) required for each program (see programs for specific courses that fulfill this requirement) - e. a passing score on the GACE Program Admission Assessment, or a combined score of 1000 on the critical reading and math sections of the SAT, or a combined score of 43 on the math and English sections of the ACT, or a combined score of 1030 on the quantitative and verbal sections of the GRE f. a recommendation of academic ability by a noneducation Emmanuel College faculty member